racyriaz/coursera-machine-learning-resource/week-1/README.md

-# Machine Learning - Defination
+# Machine Learning - Definition

-* Arthur Samuel - a checker board game designer from 1950's defined the term ML as (old ML defination)
+* Arthur Samuel - a checker board game designer from 1950's defined the term ML as (old ML definition)
-  * ML is a feild of study that gives computers **the ability to learn without being explicitly programmed.**
+  * ML is a field of study that gives computers **the ability to learn without being explicitly programmed.**

 * Tom Mitchell a friend of Carnegie Melon says
   * A computer program is said to **learn from the Experience _(E)_ with respect to some task _(T)_ and some performance measure _(P)_.**
-  * such that the performance P is directly propotional to the experience E with respect to the task.
+  * such that the performance P is directly proportional to the experience E with respect to the task.

 ## Major types of Machine learning